How to trade Brent and WTI crude oil

 Oil CFDs allow you to trade without having to own the commodity and instead, you can speculate on the changing oil price.
 When you trade Oil CFDs you are agreeing to exchange the price of oil from the point at which the contract is opened to when it is closed.

-Most people haven’t traded oil or haven’t thought about including commodities in their trading portfolio.
 With recent fluctuations in the price of oil, this could be a great opportunity to take advantage of market volatility.
 Below are three things to consider before you buy and sell Oil CFDs with Eightcap.